Where are you based?

 Do you edit your photos yourself or do you outsource that work?

 I do it all myself.
-I really wish I could outsource it as it is such a time consuming task but I just can’t do it for a few reasons.
-The first one being I am the one at the wedding so therefore I am the one who can remember what it looked and felt like.
-Also it is the only way I can provide consistent looking images from wedding to wedding.
-I just think that is not possible if it outsourced to a post-production company overseas.
+I really wish I could outsource it as it is such a time-consuming task but I just can’t do it for a few reasons.
+I am the one at the wedding therefore I am the one who can remember what it looked and felt like.
+Also, it is the only way I can provide consistent looking images from wedding to wedding.
+I just don't think this is possible if it outsourced to a post-production company overseas which is what many photographers like to do.
 Frankly I feel that if I am being entrusted with the privilege of photographing a wedding then I should be the one to do the whole thing.
 The only thing I do not do is advanced Photoshop work.
-So say for example for some weird reason you wanted your Aunt Bessie removed from an image and replaced with your Aunt Jackie I cannot do that.
+So say for example for some weird reason you wanted your Aunt Claire removed from an image and replaced with your Aunt Jackie I cannot do that.
 Contrary to popular opinion this is something that is hard to do well.
 I do not have the skills to do it a professional level.
 I would outsource this and provide you with a quote for the work.

 What is your editing style?

 Hopefully the images on this website tell a lot of the story.
 I generally try to keep it looking as natural as possible.
-When editing photos of people my basic rule of thumb is I will remove anything that is temporary.
-So for example I photographed a wedding where the groom had somehow managed to scratch his face so I removed that scratch from the photos.
-Another example would be pimples… I will remove those as well.
-I will leave them if you want me to but most people prefer that to be touched up.
-I try and keep things essentially looking as they did on the day.
-My personal feeling that is if a current trendy filter is applied then it will badly date the photographs as the years go by.
-My feeling also is that it is a disservice to basically change the look and feel of the day that is many times meticulously planned by everyone involved.
+I try to keep things essentially looking as they did on the day.
+My personal feeling that is if a current Instagram or some similar filter is applied then it will badly date the photographs as the years go by.

 How long until we get to see our photos?